-This guide will make your search for the perfect kitesurfing wetsuit simple.
+This guide will make your search for the best wetsuit simple.

 Having spent the past few years beach bumming and kitesurfing in Asia, I’ve thankfully had about as much need for a wetsuit as a fish needs a fur coat.